opentelekomcloud-docs/elastic-cloud-server/umn/source/service_overview/ecs_specifications_and_types/gpu-accelerated_ecss.rst

    -  Oracle Linux 7.6 64bit

 -  By default, P2v ECSs created using a Windows public image have the Tesla driver installed.
 -  By default, P2v ECSs created using a Linux public image do not have a Tesla driver installed.
 After the ECS is created, install a driver on it for computing acceleration.
-For details, see `Installing a Tesla Driver and CUDA Toolkit on a GPU-accelerated ECS <../../instances/optional_installing_a_driver_and_toolkit/installing_a_tesla_driver_and_cuda_toolkit_on_a_gpu-accelerated_ecs.html>`__.
+For details, see :ref:`Installing a Tesla Driver and CUDA Toolkit on a GPU-accelerated ECS <en-us_topic_0149470468>`.
 -  If a P2v ECS is created using a private image, make sure that the Tesla driver was installed during the private image creation.
 If not, install the driver for computing acceleration after the ECS is created.
-For details, see `Installing a Tesla Driver and CUDA Toolkit on a GPU-accelerated ECS <../../instances/optional_installing_a_driver_and_toolkit/installing_a_tesla_driver_and_cuda_toolkit_on_a_gpu-accelerated_ecs.html>`__.
+For details, see :ref:`Installing a Tesla Driver and CUDA Toolkit on a GPU-accelerated ECS <en-us_topic_0149470468>`.

+.. _en-us_topic_0097289624__section5477185118234:

 Computing-accelerated P2
 ------------------------